ErikGXDev/UnbeatableStandaloneEditor/README.md

 ![Export Options](images/screenshot3.png)
 _Export your map as a .zip file using the buttons at the bottom of the setup page.
 Choose a folder, and click export.
 You can also quickly test the map in-game here._

-> [!NOTE]
-> Playtesting a map in UNBEATABLE through the Editor requires installing [this mod](https://github.com/ErikGXDev/UnbeatableWebsocket) for the game.

 # License / Credits